 This is not a check-it-out-return-it-when-you-want service.
 When you get approved for requests, be sure that you keep track of your deadlines.
-The books can be very easy to request (especially in the Read Now section), and you may find yourself overwhelmed.
+The books are easy to request (especially in the Read Now section), and you may find yourself overwhelmed.
 And… you can’t return them.
 You’ve dedicated your time to reviewing somebody’s work.
 Only check out what you can finish and properly review.
 The publisher and your approval rating will appreciate it tremendously.

 If you are looking at using the NetGalley review system more in the future, try your best to maintain a high rating.
-This allows you to build your reputation and gives you more access to more books.
+This allows you to build your reputation and gives you access to more books.

-For Bloggers, blog often!
+For Bloggers, Blog Often!

 Maintaining your personal blog goes a long way with NetGalley.
-This is because publishers will often check out your blog before deciding on approval (Remember to put your blog in your bio!).
+This is because publishers will often check out your blog before deciding on approval (remember to put your blog in your bio).
 If publishers see you active and blogging, there’s a better chance your read requests will be approved.

-Show off your NetGalley badges.
+Show off Your NetGalley Badges

 Many authors write to a certain market.
 And those are the reviews that really matter to them.
 So don’t get discouraged if you are denied due to country restrictions.
 Just move on to your next request.

-Rejection is a part of life at NetGalley
+Rejection Is a Part of Life at NetGalley

 If you have a thin skin, NetGalley might not be the best place for you to be hanging around.
 Readers have it easy.
 It’s just a quick “No, you can’t get my book.”
 But for authors, NetGalley can be a swift kick in the pants.
-Readers can leave brutally honest reviews.
+Readers leave brutally honest reviews.
 And no author is going to get perfect reviews.
 Learn to accept your criticism and move forward.
 If not, NetGalley can really do a number on your self-esteem.
 However, you will also know when you get positive reviews from the service that they are real and your book deserves them.

 When it comes to getting book reviews, there are other sources out there besides NetGalley such as: